Milan-Ecsedi/graduation-project-frontend/README.md

 ## Can i use the app on my phone

-You can but the app is not so responsive right now...We recommend to download our mobile app.
+You can but the app is not so responsive right now...We recommend you to download our mobile app.
 Available on android.

 # React things

-See below if you are not familiar with react
+See down below if you are not familiar with react

 ## Getting Started with Create React App